Suzanne Goldberg

 Equality Theory

-The founding director of Columbia Law School’s trailblazing Sexuality and Gender Law Clinic, Suzanne Goldberg has led the clinic since joining the faculty in 2006.
-One of the country’s foremost experts on gender and sexuality law and a leading advocate and attorney for the LGBTQ+ community, she is also co-director of the Law School’s Center for Gender and Sexuality.
-Since April 2024, she has served in the U.S. Department of State as Senior Advisor to the Under Secretary for Civilian Security, Democracy, and Human Rights.
-Prior to that role, since September 2023, she served as Senior Advisor and Legal Expert to the Special Envoy to Advance the Human Rights of LGBTQI+ Persons at the U.S. Department of State.
-She began her federal service in January 2021 as deputy assistant secretary for Strategic Operations and Outreach in the Office for Civil Rights (serving as acting assistant secretary) at the U.S. Department of Education.
+Suzanne Goldberg is one of the country’s foremost experts on gender and sexuality law and a leading advocate and attorney for the LGBTQ+ community.
+She co-founded the Law School’s Center for Gender and Sexuality Law and established Columbia Law School’s Sexuality and Gender Law Clinic when she joined the faculty in 2006.
+From April 2024 to January 2025, Goldberg served in the U.S. Department of State as senior advisor to the under secretary for civilian security, democracy, and human rights.
+From 2023 to 2024, she served as senior advisor and legal expert to the special envoy to advance the human rights of LGBTQI+ persons at the U.S. Department of State.
+She began her federal service in January 2021 as deputy assistant secretary for strategic operations and outreach in the Office for Civil Rights (serving as acting assistant secretary) at the U.S. Department of Education.

-An award-winning teacher who has received the Law School’s Willis L.M.
-Reese Prize for Excellence in Teaching and been named the Public Interest Professor of the Year, Goldberg has served as Columbia University’s inaugural executive vice president for university life since 2015.
-In this role, she works to broaden and reinforce the university’s commitment to respect, inclusion, and ethical leadership among students, faculty, and administrators.
+An award-winning teacher, Goldberg has received the Law School’s Willis L.M.
+Reese Prize for Excellence in Teaching and has been named the Public Interest Faculty of the Year.
+From 2015 to 2021, she served as Columbia University’s inaugural executive vice president for university life.
+In this role, she created and led a university-wide office that addresses intellectual life, community citizenship, and student life issues, through projects that include the Community Citizenship Initiative for all Columbia students, the Community Citizenship events series, the university-wide Student Well-Being Survey, and working groups on such issues as inclusive public safety.
+Goldberg also oversaw Columbia’s Title IX implementation for students and worked to broaden and reinforce the university’s commitment to respect, inclusion, and ethical leadership across Columbia’s campuses.

 Goldberg launched her career as an advocate at Lambda Legal, the country’s first and largest legal organization focused on achieving full equality for LGBTQ+ people.
 While at Lambda, she worked on immigration, employment discrimination, and family law matters as well as two cases that became cornerstone gay rights victories at the U.S. Supreme Court: Lawrence v.
 Texas, the landmark decision that struck down Texas’s sodomy law, and Romer v.
 Evans, which overturned an anti-gay Colorado constitutional amendment.
 She has continued this advocacy as a professor at Columbia, filing briefs in nearly every marriage equality case in the United States.